 Often, when I talk to people on the topic of curries, the most common concern I get confronted with is the amount of time, and not to mention effort that comes with it.
 I for one, beg to differ.
 For me, a curry is nothing but a smooth blend of flavours brought together to highlight a star ingredient.
 True, you can spend hours toasting, pounding, and grinding spices to form the smoothest of pastes; you can spend days marinating and chopping to achieve the most delicate blend possible; and you can also lose yourself in a cloud of spices and herbs that would fill your kitchen and your home with an aroma almost so ambrosial, you would think you woke up in a foreign land.
 But then again, you could do what I do on days when all I have at my disposal are a few measly minutes at the brink of lunch-time with a rumbling tummy to cater to.

 As I see it, curries are not something one should be afraid of.
 Neither are they something to look at with such cynicism or vengeance.
 A curry is a curry, and like any other can be easily tamed to suit ones tastes and preferences.
 I like mine to be quick and robust with flavour, and I don’t stop till I find my way with it.

-CHICKEN SIMMERED IN A YOGHURT GRAVY
+DAHIWALI CHICKEN CURRY (CHICKEN SIMMERED IN A CREAMY YOGURT GRAVY)

-onion, finely chopped
+1 large onion, finely chopped

-green chillies, finely chopped
+1-2 green chillies, finely chopped

-red chilli powder
+1/2 tsp red chilli powder

-garam masala powder
+1/2 tsp garam masala powder

 salt, to taste

-ADD chicken pieces, water if necessary, and allow to cook covered for 10-15 minutes on medium-low heat till done.
+Add chicken pieces, water if necessary, and allow to cook covered for 10-15 minutes on medium-low heat till done.
 Garnish with fresh chopped coriander leaves and serve piping hot with a side of rotis or rice, and a salad.